ivy-rew/debianDevSystem/README.md

 1. clone or download this repo into your user home (e.g. /home/rew/debianDevSystem)
 2. run a cool composite installer script `debAdmin.sh`, `debCommunicator.sh` or `debEnv.sh`
 3. manually add the line `export PATH=$PATH:/home/rew/debianDevSystem/bin` to `~/.bashrc`.
+4. optionally copy the `.bash_aliases` file into your user home dir.
-4. use the installed tools...
+5. use the installed tools...